 By Cara Vollmer, Senior Content Strategist, Oracle

-In fact, CFOs who embrace cloud technologies now could lead a predicted $2 trillion US productivity boom over the next decade—if they have an ERP cloud solution that can go the distance.
-According to a new report from Aberdeen Research Group, “The Future-Ready ERP Cloud: What to Expect,” companies are making it a priority to modernize their business systems, realizing “technology is the engine for success in all other areas.”
+According to Aberdeen’s research, companies are making it a priority to modernize their business systems, realizing “technology is the engine for success in all other areas.”